Nonsmooth Analysis and Optimization: Newton derivatives

 which is clearly piecewise differentiable. \Cref{thm:newton:clarke} thus yields (also componentwise) that

 By \cref{thm:newton:clarke_ndiff,thm:newton:vector}, a possible Newton derivative is therefore given by

-(The choice of in which case to include the equality here is arbitrary.)
+(The choice which case to include the equality in is arbitrary here.)
 Now, $D_N \prox_{\gamma G}(x)$ and $D_N (\nabla F)(x) = \nabla^2 F(x)$ are locally uniformly bounded (obviously from the characterization and the continuous differentiability, respectively), and using the chain rule from \cref{thm:newton:chain} and rearranging yields the semismooth Newton step

 where we have defined the \emph{active} and \emph{inactive sets}, respectively, as

 If we now also partition $s^k$ as well as the right-hand side in active and inactive components using the case distinction in the characterization of $\prox_{\gamma G}$ (which follows the same partition), we can rearrange this linear system into blocks corresponding to active and inactive components to observe that the Newton step coincides with an \emph{active set strategy} similar to those used for solving quadratic subproblems in sequential programming methods with inequality constraints; cf.~\cite[Chapter 8.4]{Kunisch:2008a}. \end{example}